 Mattawa is a northeastern town that sits on traditional Algonquin Nation territory at the confluence of the Ottawa and Mattawa rivers, and it’s the oldest settlement in the Nipissing District.
 Mattawa means “Meeting of the Waters” in the Algonquin language. Étienne Brûlé and Samuel de Champlain were the first Europeans to pass through this area.
 The Mattawa Route Historical Plaque, Canoe Route to the West – Mattawa Historical Plaque, Three Crosses of Mattawa and the Wooden Statues of Mattawa are some of the must-see historical markers and monuments that commemorate Mattawa’s past and cultural heritage.

-For centuries, the Mattawa River served as an important transportation route for voyageurs, trappers and loggers – and before them for the Indigenous people who inhabited the region.
-Designated as a Canadian heritage river in 1988, Mattawa River and its surrounding aquatic provincial parks are ideal for all sorts of outdoor activities, from canoeing to hiking.
+For centuries, the Mattawa River served as an important transportation route for voyageurs, trappers and loggers – and before them, for the Indigenous Peoples who inhabited the region.
+It was designated a Canadian heritage river in 1988.
+The river and its surrounding aquatic provincial parks are ideal for all sorts of outdoor activities, from canoeing to hiking.

 Spend your last day immersed in nature at The Canadian Ecology Centre in Mattawa.
 This outdoor environmental education and conference centre located in Samuel de Champlain Provincial Park offers modern and heated cabin residences as well as over-night programs focused on nature, Indigenous culture, and traditional arts such as making bannock bread.

 Discover Route Champlain’s southern destinations on this 6-day adventure: